-- 100.-(1) On the application of any person operating or proposing to operate a licensing scheme for the purposes of sections 57, 77 and such other provisions as may be prescribed, the Minister shall by order certify the scheme if he is satisfied that it - (a) enables the works to which it relates to be identified with sufficient certainty by persons likely to require licences; and - (b) sets out clearly the charges (if any) payable and the other terms on which licences will be granted. - (2) The scheme shall be scheduled to the order and the scheme shall come into operation for the purposes of sections 57, 77 or such other provisions as may be prescribed - (a) on such date, being not less than eight weeks after the order is made, as may be specified in the order; or - (b) if the scheme is the subject of a reference under section 87, any later date on which the order of the Tribunal under that section comes into force or the reference is withdrawn. - (3) A variation of the scheme is not effective unless the order is amended by the Minister; and the Minister shall make the amendment in the case of a variation ordered by the Tribunal on a reference under section 87, 88 or 89 and may do so in any other case if he thinks fit. - (4) The Minister may, by order revoke an order made under subsection (1) if it appears to him that the scheme to which the order relates is no longer being operated according to its terms, and shall revoke the order if the scheme ceases to be operated.
+100.(1) On the application of any person operating or proposing to operate a licensing scheme for the purposes of section 57, 77 or such other provisions as may be prescribed, the Minister shall by order certify the scheme if he is satisfied that it

+(a) enables the works to which it relates to be identified with sufficient certainty by persons likely to require licences; and

+(b) sets out clearly the charges (if any) payable and the other terms on which licences will be granted.

+(2) The scheme shall be scheduled to the order and the scheme shall come into operation for the purposes of section 57, 77 or such other provisions as may be prescribed

+- (a) on such date, being not less than 8 weeks after the order is made, as may be specified in the order; or - (b) if the scheme is the subject of a reference under section 87, on any later date on which the order of the Tribunal under that section comes into force or the reference is withdrawn.

+(3) A variation of the scheme is not effective unless the order is amended by the Minister; and the Minister shall make the amendment in the case of a variation ordered by the Tribunal on a reference under section 87, 88 or 89, and may do so in any other case if he thinks fit.

+(4) The Minister may by order revoke an order made under subsection (1) if it appears to him that the scheme to which the order relates is no longer being operated according to its terms, and shall revoke the order if the scheme ceases to be operated.

+PART VII

-PART VII THE COPYRIGHT TRIBUNAL
+THE COPYRIGHT TRIBUNAL

-Establishment of the Copyright Tribunal
+Establishment of Copyright Tribunal

+101.(1) The Copyright Tribunal, in this Act referred to as "the Tribunal", is hereby established for the purposes of this Act.

+- (2) The Tribunal shall comprise

+- (a) three attorneys-at-law of at least 10 years standing; and

+- (b) four other members.

-- 101.-(1) The Copyright Tribunal, in this Act referred to as the "Tribunal" is hereby established for the purposes of this Act. - (2) The Tribunal shall comprise three persons, one of whom shall be an attorney-at-law of at least ten years standing. - (3) The members of the Tribunal shall be appointed by the Minister for a period of not more than three years, and are eligible for re-appointment. - (4) Subject to this section, the provisions of the Administrative Appeals Tribunal Act (Cap.
-109A) apply for the purpose of giving effect to this section notwithstanding that that Act is not in force. - (5) The members of the Tribunal shall receive such remuneration as the Minister determines.
+- (3) The members of the Tribunal - (a) shall be appointed by the Minister for a period of 3 years; and

+(b) shall be eligible for re-appointment.
+[2006-1]

+(4) Subject to this section, the provisions of the Administrative Appeal Tribunal Act, Cap.
+109A apply for the purpose of giving effect to this section notwithstanding that that Act is not in force.

+(5) The members of the Tribunal shall receive such remuneration as the Minister determines.

 Jurisdiction of Tribunal

-102.-(1) The functions of the Tribunal are
+102.(1) The functions of the Tribunal are

-- (a) to hear and determine - (i) any matter referred to it pursuant to any provision of Part VI relating to a licensing scheme; - (ii) an application under section 99to settle the royalty or other sum payable for rental of a sound recording, film or computer programme; - (b) to keep under review the prescribed rate of royalty payable to a performer in connection with an adaptation of an original recording of his performance; and - (c) to make recommendations to the Minister on the rate of royalties or other payments payable in respect of the use or presentation in such national cultural event as he may by order designate, of any works or performance in which copyright or other rights subsist. - (2) In relation to its functions under subsection (1)(b), the Tribunal may on its own initiative and shall, on a request made in writing by the Minister, enquire into the appropriateness of such rate and make such recommendations to the Minister with respect thereto as the Tribunal thinks fit.
+- (a) to hear and determine - (i) any matter referred to it pursuant to any provision of Part VI relating to a licensing; - (ii) any application under section 99 to settle the royalty or other sum payable for rental of a sound recording, film or computer programme; - (b) to keep under review the prescribed rate of royalty payable to a performer in connection with an adaptation of an original recording of his performance; and - (c) to make recommendations to the Minister on the rate of royalties or other payments payable in respect of the use or presentation, in such national cultural events as he may by order designate, of any works or performance in which copyright or other rights subsist.

+(2) In relation to its functions under subsection (1)(b), the Tribunal may on its own initiative and shall, on a request made in writing by the Minister, enquire into the appropriateness of such rate and make such recommendations to the Minister with respect thereto as the Tribunal thinks fit.